 - Kidney Damage: Nephropathy

-Basic principles of prevention of complications of diabetes
+Basic principles of prevention of diabetes complications

 - Take your medications (pills and/or insulin) as prescribed by your doctor.